×

 We asked people in Long Island if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Long Island, it's important to respect the local culture and customs.
 Avoid making derogatory comments about the island or its people, as Bahamians are very proud of their heritage.
 Do not litter or disrespect the environment.
 The Bahamas is known for its pristine beaches and clear waters, and locals take great pride in maintaining its beauty.
 Avoid discussing sensitive topics such as politics or religion unless you are well-informed and the conversation is appropriate.
 Do not rush or push for things to happen quickly.
 The pace of life in the Bahamas is slower than in many other places, and it's considered rude to rush people.
 Avoid wearing revealing clothing outside of the beach areas.
 While the Bahamas is a tropical destination, it's important to dress modestly when not on the beach.
 Do not take photos of locals without their permission.
 It's considered disrespectful and invasive.
 Avoid being overly loud or disruptive.
 Bahamians value peace and tranquility, and being excessively noisy can be seen as disrespectful.
 Do not assume everyone is on "island time".
 While the pace may be slower, many Bahamians are punctual and value others being on time as well.
 Avoid being overly critical or complaining.
 Bahamians are known for their hospitality and friendliness, and negativity is generally not well-received.
 Lastly, do not forget to tip.
-Tipping is customary in the Bahamas for good service, and it's considered rude not to tip," said one expat who made the move to Long Island.
+Tipping is customary in the Bahamas for good service, and it's considered rude not to tip," remarked one expat who made the move to Long Island.

 About the Author